Women’s FA Cup Final 05/05/18

 There was a certain irony in my shuffling ever closer to the tartan slippers, battenburg cake & Cash In The Attic repeats stage of life being outed by such an official source at this particular match.
 I actually like battenburg cake so one out of three is a start.
 Queuing for the train back to central London after any Wembley game is also good practice for all that standing around in the post office waiting to buy stamps that traditionally seemed the lot of so many in their dotage.
 That’s rehearsal rather than irony though.
 All these reference points for old age are probably outdated now.
 Do they still do line dancing I wonder?
 I’m not doing line dancing.
 The irony was that I was on the way to a football match which proved to have an atmosphere evoking super strong memories of my first ever visit to the old Wembley Stadium, as an eleven year old boy in the spring of 1973, to see a schoolboy international between England & The Netherlands.
 Forty five years may have gone by but seeing the lush turf on entering the playing arena, having glimpsed the much missed Twin Towers for the first time, is a treasured & abiding memory, as was the noise.
 A crowd predominant with prepubescent young boys like me created a high pitched noise I have never heard replicated since.
 Until now.
 This is a record crowd for a women’s match, a handsome 45,000, & there are a large number of young people again, though on this occasion the girls far outweigh the boys.
 The noise is similar though, & commentator Jonathan Pearce offends the sensibilities of many onlookers by describing it as shrill.
 Pearce appears to rub large numbers of followers of the women’s game up the wrong way, his commentary style now reputedly stuffed full of condescending if not outright sexist remarks.
 He generally adopts a far more measured tone at the BBC than in earlier days but it is not for me to comment generally on the criticism of his calling of women’s matches.
 He has to be defended on this occasion though.
 The noise is indeed shrill, shrill is the only word that comes to mind when I’m in the stadium too, because excitable young voices, regardless of gender, will create that sort of sound when employed by their thousands in unison.
 As it was in 1973 so it was today.
 I tend to ignore match commentataries these days, at worst the mute button is employed.
 Pearce has always been an acquired taste dating back to the 1990’s when his excitable Capital Gold & Channel 5 commentaries frequently bordered on the hysterical & inspired horrified reactions from traditionalists brought up on the clipped tones of Kenneth Wolsenthome.
 Who can forget classics like ‘Easy peasy lemon squeezy – Vialli!’ & the Ronnie Barker Open All Hours inspired ‘ It’s G-G-G-G-G-G-G Granville & it’s open all hours in the Bratislava defence.’
 Overcooked wasn’t in it but sometimes I enjoyed the gusto with which the younger Pearce operated.
-It’s football not a state funeral, & the disdain with which Pearce was treated by some other commentators, especially that odious, sanctimonious, monk haired sack of hot air Alan Green, who laughably sees himself as the sage voice of sanity within the mad world of football.
-Wolsentholme died in 2002, doubtless pompously denouncing his successors to the end.
-I know someone who had the misfortune to be paired with him at a golf event once, somewhat less than a barrel of laughs by all accounts.
+It’s football not a state funeral, & tended to side with the man given the disproportinate levels of sanctimonious disdain with which his work was often received, sometimes, reputedly, from fellow commentators, including that odious, sanctimonious, monk haired sack of hot air Alan Green, who laughably sees himself as the sage voice of sanity within the mad world of football.
+Kenneth Wolsentholme died in 2002, doubtless pompously denouncing his successors to the end.
+I know someone who had the misfortune to be paired with him at a golf event once, an experience which proved to be something less than a barrel of laughs by all accounts.
 He did manage to cash in on his legendary 1966 World Cup fame by reproducing THAT line for the godawful BBC1 sports ‘comedy’ programme They Think It’s All Over.
 He also popped up on Eurotrash in 1998 commentating on a game of blow football between the great Martin Peters & the extraordinary & tragic Lola Ferrari, famous for her 22 times enlarged 71 inch breasts, each of which were recorded in the Guinness Book Of Records as weighing 6.2 lb & containing three litres of saline.
 Even the young Pearce might have baulked at that gig.
 Ken was clearly inclined to be less snooty when the prospect of a Channel 4 cheque was waved before him.
 The reaction from his detractors if Pearce appeared on something like that now can only be imagined but they need to get over themselves re: the shrill line, a mere statement of fact rather than a shot across the bows of political correctness on this occasion.

 Needless to say the schoolboy match all those years ago was all about future promise.
 Those that played have reached their sixties recently.
 One of them, Tommy Langley, made his Chelsea debut little more than 18 months later as a sixteen year old.
 Alan Curbishley also played, his early West Ham appearances a couple of years later hinted at a glittering international career that never happened, but he still played well over 400 professional matches in a career also taking in Aston Villa, Birmingham City, Charlton & Brighton.
 His once blooming managerial career finally stalled at West Ham after a long & fruitful stint in charge at The Valley, including eight years in the Premier League, Charlton’s longest run in the top flight since the 1940’s & ’50’s when they had been one of the top clubs in the country.
 The real star against The Netherlands had been left winger Shaun Penny, who scored two of the goals.
 Penny was educated at Milfield, the most elite sporting school in the land, courtesy of his club Bristol City.
 In 1979 he finally made the short journey from Ashton Gate to Eastville to join bitter rivals Bristol Rovers.
 He never made a first team appearance for City & his rich promise remained largely unfulfilled as he drifted out of league football after sixty games & thirteen goals for Rovers.
 One of those thirteen barely counted as it was scored against Chelsea, whose early ’80’s defensive line up was frequently as obliging to opposition strike forces as Cynthia Payne’s house was to luncheon voucher waving, spanking enthusiasts in the same era.
 In all honesty the 6-0 defeat at Rotherham in 1981 suggested that if anything it was harder to score in a brothel.